Helping U.S. Immigrants Marry With Fiancé(e) Visas

 Same-sex fiancé(e)s also qualify for fiancé visa benefits in the U.S. I help LGBT couples with this visa process.

 As your immigration lawyer, I will help you prepare for each step of the family, marriage or fiancé(e) immigration visa process.
-I can counsel you through Skype for the consulate interview, and prepare and accompany you to your interview in the U.S.
+I can counsel you through virtual for the consulate interview, and prepare and accompany you to your interview in the U.S.

 Start The Visa Process Now So You Can Reunite Sooner